MicrosoftDocs/sql-docs/docs/advanced-analytics/r/upgrade-and-installation-faq-sql-server-r-services.md

 + [Set up SQL Server 2017 with Python](../python/setup-python-machine-learning-services.md)
 + [Create a Standalone R Server](create-a-standalone-r-server.md)

 After you have installed SQL Server, to use external R or Python scripts, you must perform some additional configuration steps.
-That is because the external script execution feature is not enabled by default, to reduce surface area:
+That is because the external script execution feature is not enabled by default, to reduce surface area.

-LINK

 > [!NOTE]
 > Do not use setup instructions that were published prior to the public release of SQL Server 2016.
 The setup process changed completely between early releases and the official release version.